TRobinson11/Project-3/README.md

    5. The data for this challenge can be analyzed either as a static collection or as a dynamic stream of data, as it would occur in a real emergency.
 Describe how you analyzed the data - as a static collection or a stream.
 How do you think this choice affected your analysis?
 Limit your response to 200 words and 3 images.

+      We got our data as a static collection.
+I think for answering the question of what areas are most effected this is adequate.
+However, if this were being used for an emergency alert system, dynamic would be better.
+I also think that for better results dynamic would be better, but with the already large datasize provided we were at our limit.
+If this challenge were to be expanded, we would need a server and a database for sure.